CourtneyOaks/CYCLISTIC_BIKE-SHARE_case_study/README.md

 The data for this project has been provided by Cyclistic, and made available by Motivate International Inc. which operates the City of Chicago's Divvy bicycle-sharing service.
 To see the data source, please click [link](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The Motivate Internations Inc. license can be viewed at [link](https://www.divvybikes.com/data-license-agreement).

-### Preparation, processing and analysis of the data
+### Preparation, processing, and analysis of the data

 Downloaded and renamed the provided 12 zip files.
 Decided on the best analysis tools to use for this job.
 The combined datasets were too large to use Excel or Google Sheets, so I choose to use RStudio to clean, analyze, and create clear visualizations.